bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="2.11 Styling the Anchor Tags" alt="2.11 Styling the Anchor Tags." />

-The next rule styles the actual anchor tags that are inside the list items that are inside the unordered list that are inside the tabs.
+<p>The next rule styles the actual anchor tags that are inside the list
+items that are inside the unordered list that are inside the tabs.</p>

-The next rule styles the actual anchor tags that are inside the list items that are inside the unordered list that are inside the tabs.
+<p>The next rule styles the actual anchor tags that are inside the list
+items that are inside the unordered list that are inside the tabs.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 214. example, styling the anchor tags (126) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">